Buy Custom Hand Painted Tiles Now

 Whatever your motivation, we can help.

-We offer authentic, artisan, bespoke tiles
+We offer authentic, artisan, custom tiles

 We are a small company, in business for around thirty years, hand-painting ceramic tiles to order.
-We have a huge range of past commissions featured on this website to help inspire you.
+We have a huge range of past commissions of bespoke tiles featured on this website to help inspire you.
 Everything is made to order so we can accommodate virtually any design, to fit any space, exactly to your requirements.

 We have a small range of standard tiles which we source from Stoke on Trent and from Europe.
 We can offer these tiles decorated to your specifications and can also supply them as well priced glazed plain tiles to match your decorated ones.
-If you feel you would prefer us to use a different tile then we can often do this for you too, depending on which techniques are needed to achieve the effect we want for you and also on whether the tile you prefer will successfully refire.
+If you feel you would prefer us to use a different tile then we can often do this for you too, depending on which techniques are needed to achieve the effect we want for you and also on whether the tile you prefer will successfully re-fire.

 In other words – you can have anything you like.

-Is it a permanent finish?
+Is it a Permanent Finish?

 Yes.
 Whatever methods we choose to complete your commission, the colours are all fired at high temperature in our kiln – often several times.
 Once they are fired, the colours are completely permanent, and will never rub off or fade.
 Like any other ceramics, they will remain clear, bright and beautiful indefinitely.